Morr0/Atheer/ROADMAP.md

 # Atheer
 ## Roadmap:
 ### List of things to work on:
-- Add article version and wasPublished
-- Update popular tags view to not display any private (forcefully unlisted && unlisted && draft && not currently scheduled)
 - Update article version for each update
 - Rate limiting system on authentication endpoints and locking (let client cache results)
+- Implement TOTP authentication (by user choice)
+- Properly cache article/s, i.e. handle logged in and logged out cases in server
+- Properly cache CDN in Cloudformation
 - Upload Markdown file to editor when creating new one
 - Ability to download article as Markdown by reader
 - For article scheduling, add currently in schedule
 - Article Scheduling (rethink)
 - Pull analytics from Clicky by Lambda and add data to tables
-- Properly cache article/s, i.e. handle logged in and logged out cases
 -

 ### List of things if have time: